TroubleNation FAQs

 • Open Group: Anyone can join your group immediately without approval.

-• Closed Group: People must answer a screening question before requesting to join.
-You’ll then review their application and decide whether to approve or reject them.
+• Closed Group: People must answer a screening question when requesting to join.
+You’ll review their application and approve or decline.

 Are organizers notified when new members join their groups?